-Living in Brazil since 2012, Pastor Jorge is married to Lia Treves with two daughters.
+Living in Brazil since 2012, Pastor Jorge is married to Lia Treves with 2 daughters.

-He studied Theology at Universidad Adventista Del Plata in Argentina where he had built a career as a pastor.
+He studied Theology at the Universidad Adventista del Plata in Argentina where he had built a career as a pastor.

 He also finished a postgraduate degree in Corporate Communications at Centro Universitário Adventista de São Paulo (UNASP) in Brazil.